Civil Rights Movement Archive

 To the degree possible, photos should be annotated in an accompanying text file.
 When possible annotation info can include:

-If you don't have a scanner, FedEx, Office Depot, Office Max, or similar outfits have scanners you can use for a fee.
+If you don't have a scanner, FedEx, Office Depot, Office Max, or similar outfits have scanners you can use for a fee (or they will do the scanning).
 If you wish, you can send us the receipt, and if we use the material you sent we'll reimburse you for the scanning cost.

 Video & Audio Recordings.